Data processing agreement

 5.1 Subject matter

-Processing of Personal Data arising from the Customer's use of the BabySea API and related dashboard, Playground, SDK, and webhook functionality.
+Processing of Personal Data arising from the Customer's use of the BabySea API and related dashboard, Playground, SDK, webhook, billing, support, documentation, and operational functionality.

 5.2 Duration

-Processing continues for the duration of the Customer's use of the Services and, thereafter, for the period required to complete data return or deletion in accordance with Section 10 and retention obligations described in Data lifecycle.
+Processing continues for the duration of the Customer's use of the Services and, thereafter, for the period required to complete data return or deletion in accordance with Section 10 and applicable retention obligations.

 5.3 Nature and purpose of processing